olin/studentgovernment/student_government_bylaws.md

 Some money from the Student Activities Fund may remain unallocated for later allocation as necessary.

-#### Section 3.
-Funding Guidelines.

-The student government will vote on funding guidelines in Fall 2015.

 ### Article 10.
 Student Government Audits.

 #### Section 1.
 Meetings.